 Different materials are used to make full porcelain dental implant crowns.
-All porcelain dental implant crowns can be all ceramic (E. Max), Zirconia (Lava), Noble Full Yellow Gold and other types.
+All porcelain dental implant crowns can be ceramic (E. Max), Zirconia (Lava), Noble Full Yellow Gold, and other types.
 Usually, patients think that dental implant crowns are made from one material.
 Different material is used for different cases.
 The cost of your dental treatment may vary depending on which material is used.

 The importance of choosing the best suitable porcelain for the crown cannot be stressed more.
 Dentist Glendale: Dr. Sahakyan, makes sure he explains the differences between the crown materials, so you can make an informed and right decision.
 Choosing the crown material and how it is made is very important.

 Dr. Sahakyan, the best dentist in Glendale, checks the following factors when deciding which dental implant crown material suits the best patient:

 - The Bite Classification: Class 1, Class 2, Class 3

 - Thickness or thinness of the patient’s gum tissue.

 - Whether the patient grinds teeth or not.

 - If the patient has a history of a cracked or broken porcelain crown or not.

 - The color of the patient’s current abutment: zirconia (white) or metal.

 - The location of the crown: The front of the mouth vs. the back of the mouth.